List of Power Rangers Samurai characters: Deker

-Deker is a mysterious Shōjō-themed Nighlok swordsman who doesn't remember his past and is cursed into finding the ideal opponent to duel.
+Deker is a mysterious Shōjō/skeleton-themed Nighlok swordsman who does not remember his past and is cursed into finding the ideal opponent to duel.
 He is armed with the katana Uramasa and called by Xandred as the Cursed Warrior due to being half-human.
 Deker was once married to Dayu before becoming half-human.
 As a human, he was a samurai and was given the blade Uramasa by Dayu.
 But when a house fire almost kills him, Dayu surrendered her humanity to Serrator to revive him.
 However this erased his memory and turned him half-human half-Nighlok cursed to forever wander with a thirst for battle.
 Due to being a half-human, Deker has the ability to assume human form and transverse between the Netherworld and the land of the living without relying on the Sanzu River for survival.
 He considers the Red Ranger to be his greatest challenge since Uramasa's blade became radiant.

 In "Boxed In," Deker claims that the Ultimate Duel might free him from his Nighlok half.
 Deker is able to remember his past as Dayu's husband.
 In "The Ultimate Duel," Deker duels with Jayden while the others fought Rhinosnorus.
 Eventually, Jayden allows Deker to injure him allowing him to get close enough to finish Deker off.
 Deker's sword Uramasa is broken and half of it gets struck into the ground nearby.
 Deker thanks Jayden for the Ultimate Duel before vanishing in a puff of smoke while falling off the cliff.

 In "Kevin's Choice", Dayu finds a piece of Uramasa as Serrator arrives to prevent Dayu from throwing the broken part away.
 Dayu later finds Deker alive in the forest.
 Deker tells Dayu that Uramasa took the damage for him as she tells him about Serrator's offer.
 With a backup sword, Deker joins Dayu into attacking the Rangers where Deker fights Jayden stating that he is now a "sword for hire" ever since Uramasa broke.
 Deker and Dayu then attack Skarf in order to unleash Skarf's true power.